MystenLabs/seal/README.md

 Seal strives to maintain backward compatibility.
 Any breaking changes to the Key Server API or the TypeScript SDK will be communicated in advance on both GitHub and in the Seal Discord channel.
 We will provide a clear migration path for existing users to upgrade to new versions.
-New versions of the Key Server will be published on GitHub under [Releases](https://github.com/MystenLabs/seal/releases) and will be tagged with the version number.
+New versions of the Key Server will be published under [GitHub Releases](https://github.com/MystenLabs/seal/releases) and tagged with the appropriate version number.
-Note that both the SDK and the Key Server are versioned, and may reject messages from outdated or deprecated counterparties (see minimal versions in [SDK](https://github.com/MystenLabs/ts-sdks/blob/main/packages/seal/src/key-server.ts#L31) and [Key Server](https://github.com/MystenLabs/seal/blob/main/crates/key-server/src/server.rs#L85)).
+Both the [SDK](https://github.com/MystenLabs/ts-sdks/blob/main/packages/seal/src/key-server.ts#L31) and the [Key Server](https://github.com/MystenLabs/seal/blob/main/crates/key-server/src/server.rs#L85) are configured to expect specific versions from each other.
+Either component may reject messages from outdated or deprecated counterparties.

 ### Contact Us